Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 3 Common Programming Concepts.md

 The value of x in the inner scope is: 12
 The value of x is: 6
 ```
 Shadowing is different from marking a variable as `mut`, because we'll get a compile-time error if we accidentally try to reassign to this variable without using the `let` keyword.
-By using `let`, we can perform a few transofrmations on a value but have the variable be immutable after those transformations have been completed.
+By using `let`, we can perform a few transformations on a value but have the variable be immutable after those transformations have been completed.

 The other difference between `mut` and [shadowing] is that we can change the *type* of a value but reuse the same name due to us essentially making a new variable.
-Here's an exmaple of switching between a `String` and a `Number` type.
+Here's an example of switching between a `String` and a `Number` type.
 The example given is asking the user to show how many spaces they want in between some text via inputting space characters, and then we want to store that input as a number:
 ```rust
 let spaces = "  ";
 let spaces = spaces.len();